Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Multi-scale analysis

 After analysing each scale individually, we combine those that exhibit Gaussian behavior according to the SMAPE test described in Sect. \ref{subsec:fisher_SMAPE_test}.
 This combination is carried out using the iterative scheme described in Sect. \ref{subsec:tomography_tomo-strategy}.
 We begin by computing the optimal tomographic DV for each scale individually, selecting $N_1$, $N_2$, and $N_3$ redshift bins for the three respective scales.
 We then construct the optimal multi-scale DV by applying the greedy algorithm to the combined set of $N_1 + N_2 + N_3$ bins.

 The results of our multi-scale analysis are presented in Fig. \ref{fig:multiscale}.
-In the first panel, we show the Fisher contours for the $\gamma$-2PCFs, computed for both the full range of scales allowed by the SMAPE test and the three angular scales that closely match the smoothing radii used for the HOSs, $\ang{;2.34;}$, $\ang{;4.69;}$, and $\ang{;9.38;}$.
+In the first panel, we show the Fisher contours for the $\gamma$-2PCFs, computed for both the full range of scales allowed by the SMAPE test and the three angular scales that closely match the smoothing radii used for the HOS, $\ang{;2.34;}$, $\ang{;4.69;}$, and $\ang{;9.38;}$.
 The bulk of the Gaussian information is already captured by the $\gamma$-2PCFs at these three scales, with parameter constraints degrading by less than $10\%$ compared to the full-scale analysis.
-Notably, this degradation remains within the uncertainty introduced by ill-conditioning. \inlinecomment{\filippo{(compare with arXiv:1910.09273)}}
+Notably, this degradation remains within the uncertainty introduced by ill-conditioning.

-The remaining panels of Fig. \ref{fig:multiscale} present the Fisher forecasts for each smoothing radius individually, along with their optimal combination. \inlinecomment{\SP{We should use smoothing radius instead of smoothing scale./}} The multi-scale DV selection is always presented for the two smaller smoothing radii.
-The full combination of all three scales is included only for the 1-point statistics and peak counts, as these maintain a valid Gaussian approximation across all smoothing scales.
-In contrast, the other topological estimators fail the SMAPE Gaussianity test at larger smoothing scales, due to the reduced number of topological features detected.\inlinecomment{\cora{} \JHD{I find this hard to understand.
-Is it important to say this here?}}
+The remaining panels of Fig. \ref{fig:multiscale} present the Fisher forecasts for each smoothing radius individually, along with their optimal combination.
+The multi-scale DV selection is always presented for the two smaller smoothing radii.
+The full combination of all three scales is included only for the one-point statistics and peak counts, as these maintain a valid Gaussian approximation across all smoothing scales.
+In contrast, the other topological estimators fail the SMAPE Gaussianity test at larger smoothing scales, due to the reduced number of topological features detected.

-Focusing on the single-scale forecasts, we observe that the constraining power of the HOSs decreases as we move from smaller to larger smoothing radii, despite the associated suppression of shape noise.
-This behavior is expected, as most of the non-Gaussian information probed by HOSs resides in the small, highly non-linear scales, which are progressively smoothed out at larger radii.
+Focusing on the single-scale forecasts, we observe that the constraining power of the HOS decreases as we move from smaller to larger smoothing radii, despite the associated suppression of shape noise.
+This behavior is expected, as most of the non-Gaussian information probed by HOS resides in the small, highly non-linear scales, which are progressively smoothed out at larger radii.